-Reich says he's performed such surgeries throughout his 30-year career, and in turn, taught hundreds of gynecological surgeons.
+Reich says he's performed such surgeries throughout his 30-year career and taught hundreds of gynecological surgeons.
 Still, he acknowledges, it’s just a drop in the bucket, because few have followed in his footsteps.

-For starters, Reich points to a dearth of young physicians in the field of advanced gynecological surgery.
+For starters, Reich points to a shortage of young physicians in the field of advanced gynecological surgery.

-“OB-GYN physicians will finish their training, and no matter how skilled they are, they have to join a practice, that, in most cases, requires them to do obstetrics in their younger days and gynecology when they are older.
-The number of doctors who actually start off as a laparoscopic surgeon as their primary interest is very few; I would estimate close to 5 percent.”
+"OB-GYN physicians will finish their training, and no matter how skilled they are, they have to join a practice that, in most cases, requires them to do obstetrics in their younger days and gynecology when they are older.
+The number of doctors who start as a laparoscopic surgeon as their primary interest is very few; I would estimate close to 5 percent."

 For those who choose to buck that trend and go straight into the field, dealing with unfair compensation from big insurance companies is another sticking point.
 Reich says that doctors can perform a 10 to 15-minute-long diagnostic laparoscopy without biopsy or perform a far more difficult four- to eight-hour operation to remove endometriosis lesions, and the payment from the insurance companies is the same for both procedures.

 Apart from a woman’s reproductive organs, endometriosis can also involve several other organs, including the bladder, bowels, and diaphragm.
 Because of this, some endometriosis surgeons call in corresponding specialists to treat each during the procedure.

-But perhaps, the biggest problem Reich says, lies in lack of proper endometriosis-related medical training and guidelines, something that he blames on The American College of Obstetricians and Gynecologists, (ACOG).
+But perhaps, Reich says that the biggest problem lies in lack of proper endometriosis-related medical training and guidelines, which he blames on The American College of Obstetricians and Gynecologists (ACOG).